We’re going to keep you posted on that latest little details. Chat with us, even submit your own questions below!

-Leah: I once asked a frequent flyer who’s visited 90 percent of the world, “Where is the most exciting place in the world?” and she said “Somewhere one has never been.”
-So for me, the three places I’ve never been would be Hong Kong, South Africa, and Australia.
-Obviously all three places have kosher restaurants ????.
+Leah: I once asked a frequent flyer who’s visited 90 percent of the world, “Where is the most exciting place in the world?” and she said, “Somewhere one has never been.”
+So for me, three places I’ve never been to would be Hong Kong, South Africa, and Australia.
+Obviously all three places have kosher restaurants ????

 Renee: Greece (sooo doable!), the Maldives (so far!! ugh.
 But so gorgeous) and once I’m already on that side of the globe might as well visit Thailand.
 Sounds so easy.
 It’s fun to dream!